 We always leave some scope for improvement in our Test Case Documentation.
-Sometimes, we are unable to provide 100% test coverage through the TCs and at times, the test template is not up to par, or we lack in providing good readability and clarity to our tests.
+Sometimes, we cannot provide 100% test coverage through the TCs, and at times, the test template is not up to par, or we lack in providing good readability and clarity to our tests.

 The tests should always be clear and lucid.
 They should be written in a way that offers the tester ease to conduct the complete testing by following the steps defined in each of the tests.

-Keeping the above points in mind, let me now take you through a tour about How to Achieve Excellence in Test Documentation.
+Keeping the above points in mind, let’s now take a tour about How to Achieve Excellence in Test Documentation.

 Useful Tips and Tricks

-Here, I am going to provide you some useful guidelines that can give you a leg up in your test documentation from the others.
+Here, we will explore some useful guidelines that can give you a leg up in your test documentation from the others.